Compositional theories for host-core languages: A ``kernel'' host-core calculus

-The $\beta$ rules for the $\core$-terms are those for the modality-free fragment of linear logic (without exponents) and are in Figure~\ref{subrules}:
+The $\beta$ and $\eta$ rules for the $\core$-terms are those of the modality-free fragment of Linear Logic (without exponents) and are in Figure~\ref{subrules}.

-We also add the two following rules, that model the duality between promotion and dereliction operations, where $\Omega:=[a_1:A_1,\dots, a_n:A_n]$:
+We also add the following rules in Figure~\ref{dualpromder}, modelling the duality between promotion and dereliction operations, where $\Omega:=[a_1:A_1,\dots, a_n:A_n]$:

-Notice that, with respect to Benton's formulation of the L/NL system, here we add the $\eta$ rules to the calculus following the presentation of~\cite{RCSILL}.
+With respect to Benton's formulation of the \LNL\ system, here we add the $\eta$ rules to the calculus following the presentation of~\cite{RCSILL}.
 Observe that this is necessary to get a completeness result.

-Moreover, we highlight again that a central difference between the L/NL original presentation and our calculus $\VCcalcolo$ is that the interaction between the $\host$-language and $\core$ is \emph{not} symmetric, since we are giving a privileged position to the host language $\host$.
+Moreover, we highlight again that a crucial difference between the \LNL\ original presentation and our calculus $\VCcalcolo$ is that the interaction between the $\host$-language and $\core$ is \emph{not} symmetric, since we are giving a privileged position to the host language $\host$.